 John McGlashan College is an integrated school.
 This means the State provides funding for teachers’ salaries and the school’s operational costs allowing costs for boarders’ accommodation and schooling to be kept to a minimum.
 A clause in the Integration Agreement protects the ‘special character’ of the College.
 This recognizes McGlashan traditions and the school’s commitment to Christian values.

 Boarders are accepted from Year 9.
-In their first two years they are accommodated in Junior Hall, mostly in rooms of two or three beds.
-Senior boarders live in the new Senior Hall in single rooms.
+In their first two years, they are accommodated in Ross House, mostly in rooms of two or three beds.
+Senior boarders live in the new Balmacewan House in single rooms.
 The boarding houses have their own common rooms.
 The incorporation of two further neighbouring houses has helped us cope with expansion and to integrate International students into our place.

-The boarding house has a full-time manager, an assistant manager, a matron and ten housemasters, each of whom is a fine role model for our boys.
-Boarding house reports from the Education Review Office can be read at www.ero.nz they always read very well.
+The boarding house has a full-time manager, an assistant manager, a matron and a number of housemasters, each of whom is a fine role model for our boys.
+You can find more information about our Boarding House in the latest ERO Review.

 It is an opportunity for you to assess what we offer, for your son to get a feel for boarding life, as well as for us to start to get to know your lad.
 This should happen prior to 24th July.

-All applications received prior to 31st July are considered.
+All applications received prior to the closing date are considered.
 We select boys whom we feel will fit in easily and who bring special talents.
 We eliminate some boys if we do not believe boarding will work for them.
-Whenever we have more applications than places, we will complete our complement through a ballot.
-Families are informed soon after the closing date.
-Please phone Jan Owen, Enrolments Manager on 467 6633 to arrange for a prospectus to be sent out or to book a visit.